corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 The other defaults mean that we will generate our output files in the same folder as the input schema file.

 > Notice that this is *not* the current working directory.
 You can supply deep paths to the source file from wherevere you happen to be, and the output files will be generated next to it.
-There's no need to specify and `--outputPath` for this common scenario.
+There's no need to specify an `--outputPath` for this common scenario.
 >
 > We've found that this minimizes the complexity of integrating the tool into a build process.